Unconditionally verifiable blind computation: Probability Amplification for Universal Verifiable Blind QC

 \begin{proof} In order to exploit Theorem \ref{t-authen1}, we notionally partition the qubits into independent sets with one single trap qubit in each set.
 These partitions amount to extra information about the location of the trap qubits, and hence their inclusion can only serve to increase the probability of Bob convincing Alice to accept an incorrect state.
 Thus the bound we obtain with this additional information is still an upper bound on the probability of Alice accepting an incorrect output when these partitions are unknown.
 There are $N_T$ many such sets $S_\gamma$ with $1/c$ many qubits in each set.
 We adopt a similar proof strategy to that used to prove Theorem \ref{t-authen1}, taking

 as the projection onto the subspace of incorrect outcomes.
-Similar to the proof of Theorem \ref{t-authen1}, only those Pauli operators contribute to $p_\text{incorrect}$ where one or both of the following has happened: $\sigma_i$ has produced an incorrect outcome some of the measurement results $b_i$ or $\sigma_i$ acts non-trivially on the quantum output.
+As in the proof of Theorem \ref{t-authen1}, only those Pauli operators contribute to $p_\text{incorrect}$ where one or both of the following has happened: $\sigma_i$ has produced an incorrect outcome for some of the measurement results $b_i$ or $\sigma_i$ acts non-trivially on the quantum output.
 Now due to the error-detection property of the encoding assumed in the statement of the theorem we need to consider only those $\sigma_i$ where $|B_{i}|+|C_{i}|+|D_{i}^O| \geq d$.
 Following the steps of the proof of Theorem \ref{t-authen1} we obtain

 Here we can exploit the structure we have introduced through the sets $S_\gamma$

 where $t_\gamma$ is taken to be the location of the trap qubit in set $S_\gamma$.
 Rearranging the above and substituting in the values of $p({t_\gamma})$, $p(\theta_{t_\gamma})$, and $p(r_{t_\gamma})$ we obtain